Cornelia Bryce Pinchot: Formative years

 Understanding that Pennsylvania's economic recovery would fail if the state failed to improve the quality of life for the commonwealth's poorest residents, Cornelia Pinchot took an active part, as First Lady, in furthering her husband's strategy of “human conservation.”

 And she continued to be active in politics in her own right.
 An advocate for the reform of labor laws, improved educational opportunities for women, and the unionization of tradesmen, she ran for a seat in the U.S. Congress, but lost that Congressional election in 1926 and two others within a ten-year period (in 1928 and 1932).
+Following her last defeat in 1932 she said "People did not seem as anxious to send me to Congress as I was to go."

 “Dressed in red,” in 1933, “she joined the picket lines of teen-age boys and girls who … walked out of (Pennsylvania) textile plants because they [earned] as little as 57 cents a week”:

-“With a girl of 14 on one arm and another girl on the other, she tramped up and down past the (shirt) factory, chatted with the marchers and expressed a determination to do everything she could to get the youthful garment workers back into school ‘where they belong.’”

 In 1934, she attempted to succeed her husband as governor, but was unsuccessful in her bid for higher office.
 “If you are a woman and marry a Pinchot, or if you elect to buck the dominant political machine (and one follows the other as the night the day), you must expect to lose just so often—possibly half the time.
 But it is a good game,” she said, “whether one loses or not."

 But her life was not all politics.
 In 1929, she traveled with her husband “to the South Sea islands” as part of an eight-month expedition to study “bird and shell life,” and engage in “deep-sea diving, fishing for man-eating sharks and hiking over lava-encrusted volcanoes.”
 Known today as the Pinchot South Sea Expedition, participants conducted zoological research and collected specimens on behalf of the U.S. National Museum of Natural History.
 After the Pinchot family returned home, Cornelia Pinchot gave free lectures at schools and movie theaters in conjunction with screenings of a documentary about the expedition that had been filmed by expedition photographer Howard H. Cleaves.

 World War II and later life

-Shortly after the United States entered World War II, Cornelia Pinchot began volunteering for the Office of Civilian Defense in Washington, D.C., and was appointed as the coordinator of the District of Columbia’s food and housing services.
+Shortly after the United States entered World War II, Cornelia Pinchot began volunteering for the Office of Civilian Defense in Washington, D.C., and was appointed as the coordinator of the District of Columbia's food and housing services.

 On October 4, 1946, she was widowed by her husband when he died from leukemia at the Columbia-Presbyterian Medical Center in New York City.
-His remains were returned to Pennsylvania for burial at the family’s mausoleum at the Milford Cemetery, not far from Grey Towers.
-Three years later, she was one of the speakers who addressed the audience assembled on June 15, 1949 for the renaming of the Columbia National Forest to the Gifford Pinchot National Forest.
+His remains were returned to Pennsylvania for burial at the family's mausoleum at the Milford Cemetery, not far from Grey Towers.
+Three years later, she was one of the speakers who addressed the audience assembled on June 15, 1949, for the renaming of the Columbia National Forest to the Gifford Pinchot National Forest.